 Control Sound Volume & Vibration:

-As you have read above there are many options available for Sound and Vibration.
-If you disable unnecessary options then it will help to increase phone battery life.
-So Go to Settings >> Sound & Notification (Sounds & Vibrations).
+As mentioned earlier, there are various options available for sound and vibration.
+Disabling unnecessary options contributes to increased phone battery life.
+Go to Settings >> Sound & Notification (Sounds & Vibrations).

 In the Sound & Notification (Sounds & Vibrations) section, you can disable vibration for calls or similar options.
 After this, you can turn off Vibrate on touch, screen locking sound, touch sound, etc. Sometimes these options are available in the main Sound & Notification option window or in the Other Sounds option, depending on your Android version.